No script

 Here's the short version:

-1. Romania doesn't have the ski resorts or infrastructure like the best destinations for skiing in Europe such as Switzerland, Austria or France; so advanced skiers or snowboarders looking to spend 5+ days ski holiday in Romania will have to move around a little to get the most of their holiday
+1. Romania doesn't have the ski resorts or infrastructure like the best destinations for skiing in Europe such as Switzerland, Austria or France; so advanced skiers or snowboarders looking to spend a 5+ days skiing vacation in Romania will have to move around a little to get the most of their holiday

 2. what Romania does have is variety, adventure and affordability - so if you're looking for more than endless km of slopes you'll see Romania is a great choice with good value for money in its famous resorts